 Anatomy of a DUI Case

-Most Covina DUI arrests are made by either the local police, the LA County Sheriff’s Office or the California Highway Patrol.
-Usually, you’ll be processed and spend the night at the local jail.
-You’ll be released the next day, but your legal battle is only beginning.
-Several phases of this battle will come one after another:
+Most Covina DUI arrests are made by the local police, the LA County Sheriff’s Office, or the California Highway Patrol.
+Usually, you will be processed and spend the night at the local jail.
+You will be released the next day, but your legal battle is only beginning.

 This is known as “administrative suspension.”
-To avoid this, you need to request a hearing within 10 days of your arrest.
-If you don’t request a hearing within this time, there is no way to avoid losing your license.
+To avoid this, you must request a hearing within ten days of your arrest.
+If you do not request a hearing within this time, there is no way to avoid losing your license.

-You should already have a DUI lawyer by your side when you go to your arraignment.
-They’ll use it as an opportunity to weigh up the prosecution and set the pace for the rest of the proceedings.
+You should already have a DUI lawyer when you go to your arraignment.
+They will use it to weigh up the prosecution and set the pace for the rest of the proceedings.
 They can also advise you on how to plead to work toward a good deal.

-- Preparation.
 There can be months between the arraignment and the trial.
-This is time a DUI lawyer uses to build your defense.
+This is the time your DUI lawyer in Covina, CA, uses to build your defense.
 They look for holes in the prosecution’s evidence and inconsistencies in the story of the arresting officers.

-- The Trial.
-If your case goes to court, it will likely be heard at the West Covina Courthouse.
-You will be tried by jury, and your DUI lawyer has a say in the jury selection.
-They also have a toolkit of courtroom strategies to use to create “reasonable doubt” and defend you.
+If your case goes to court, it will likely be heard at the West Covina Court.
+A jury will try you, and your DUI lawyer has a say in the selection.
+They also have a toolkit of courtroom strategies to create “reasonable doubt” and defend you.